norbr9/strategic-artificial-intelligence-unity/README.md

 * AI system for NPCs

-More documentation can be found in doc/ (only spanish)
+More documentation can be found in doc/, look for 'Bloque 2' (only spanish)

 ---